 Column (6) of Table V reports the outcome of such a consistency check.
 We code an indicator variable for each tercile of lagged industry sales growth (Low, Medium and High Growth) and interact these dummies with the spread in asset betas.
-The results show that while investment of medium growth non-core divisions are not significantly more sensitive to the spread than low growth divisions ($Medium\ Growth \times (\beta^A{DIV,t} - \beta^A{CORE,t})$) is not significantly, high growth divisions turn out to be significantly more sensitive to the spread than low growth divisions (t-stat 2.18).
+The results show that while investment of medium growth non-core divisions are not significantly more sensitive to the spread than low growth divisions (Medium Growth × ($\beta{DIV,t}^A - \beta{CORE,t}^A$) is not significant), high growth divisions turn out to be significantly more sensitive to the spread than low growth divisions (t-stat 2.18).
 The difference is large too: while for divisions in the bottom tercile of industry growth, the coefficient is equal to 0.012, it is equal to 0.021 in the top tercile.
 The estimated effect is therefore twice as large.
 This underlines the idea that the investment sensitivity is in fact convex in lagged sales growth.